customink/gigo-activerecord/README.md

 @note.subject # => "€20 – “WOOHOO”"
 ```

-If you want to exten all `:string` and `:text` columns, use the `gigo_columns` method.
+If you want to extend all `:string` and `:text` columns, use the `gigo_columns` method.
 All string/text columns will be GIGO'ized.
-Any arguments passed to `gigi_columns` will be exculded.
+Any arguments passed to `gigi_columns` will be excluded.

 ```ruby
 class LegacyTable < ActiveRecord::Base